PLSysSec/rlbox-book/src/chapters/wasm-sandbox.md

 # Adding isolation with the Wasm sandbox backend

 The `noop` backend makes it easy to add security checks.
 However, it does not enforce isolation.
-To finish sandboxing your library, we will need to.
+To finish sandboxing your library, we will need to:

 1. Update the application `main.cpp` to use the `wasm2c` sandbox backend instead of `noop`.